Top Gun: Maverick: Post-production

-In an interview with aviation YouTuber C.W.
-Lemoine, one of the VFX artists on the special effects team, Fred Lyn, stated that the use of CGI was extensive in the film with the F-14 and Su-57 visualized entirely by computer.
-Lyn also said that the F/A-18 scenes predominantly involved a single jet, which was then put through CGI to create the dogfight training scenes that depicted multiple jets.
-The four-jet strike force at the end of the film was also created through CGI from a single F/A-18.
+Visual effects (VFX) artist Fred Lyn said CGI was used extensively in the film.
+The F-14 and Su-57 were visualized entirely by computer, while the F/A-18 dogfighting and final strike scenes were shot with a single jet, producing footage that was used to create multiple jets onscreen.

+The film had about 2,400 VFX shots, all produced under visual effects supervisor Ryan Tudhope.
+Most work was done by Method Studios and MPC Film, though Lola VFX and Blind provided the 2D motion graphics, training visualizations, and the jet's head-up displays.

 Skywalker Sound worked on sound design and temp mixing for the film.
-They were tasked with creating aviation sound effects, working closely with GE Aviation, a jet engine manufacturer out of Cincinnati.
-With final sound editing and mixing handled by London-based Soundbyte Studios and Twickenham Film Studios, which the mix was completed in Dolby Atmos and IMAX during the middle of the pandemic.
-Recording mixers Chris Burdon and Mark Taylor worked in two theaters with different audio configurations to complete the mixes, which took place from June–July 2020.
+They created aviation sound effects, working closely with GE Aviation, a jet engine manufacturer out of Cincinnati.
+Final sound editing and mixing in Dolby Atmos and IMAX was handled by London-based Soundbyte Studios and Twickenham Film Studios.
+Recording mixers Chris Burdon and Mark Taylor worked in two theaters with different audio configurations to complete the mixes, which took place in June and July 2020.

-Following his treatment and operation for throat cancer, Val Kilmer lost his ability to speak effectively.
+After his treatment and operation for throat cancer, Val Kilmer lost his ability to speak effectively.
 In 2021, he worked with Sonantic, a UK-based software company that specializes in voice synthesis, to digitally recreate his voice using AI technology and archived audio recordings of his voice.
 The collaboration with Sonantic led to a successful vocal model program that Kilmer could apply in future projects.
 For Top Gun: Maverick, however, this technology was not used.
-Director Joseph Kosinski clarified in an interview that they used Kilmer's actual voice, digitally altering it to enhance clarity.
+Director Joseph Kosinski said in an interview that they used Kilmer's actual voice, digitally altering it to increase clarity.

 Footage from the original film was used in a scene where Maverick watches Rooster playing "Great Balls of Fire" on the piano, invoking memories of Goose's family and death.
 The footage was used as a flashback, to help explain the characters' relationship and to deepen the emotional conflicts involved.
 This was not planned in the original script; Kosinski introduced the idea in the film editing phase.

+In July 2024, actor Manny Jacinto, in regards to having his lines cut from the finished film, said that "Tom Cruise is writing stories for Tom Cruise" and that "There was this sense of where the film was going [on set], like I can see them focusing the camera more on these [other] guys and not taking so much time on our scenes."

 Music

-Top Gun composer Harold Faltermeyer reprised his role, being joined by Lady Gaga, OneRepublic, and Hans Zimmer.
+Top Gun composer Harold Faltermeyer returned to compose the soundtrack and was joined by Lady Gaga, OneRepublic, and Hans Zimmer.
 The soundtrack was produced by Lorne Balfe.
-The soundtrack was released on May 27, 2022, through Interscope Records.
+The soundtrack was released on May 27, 2022, through Interscope Records and Paramount Music.
 It was promoted by two singles, "Hold My Hand" by Lady Gaga and "I Ain't Worried" by OneRepublic.
 From the first film, the score also incorporates elements of the original "Top Gun Anthem", and the song "Danger Zone", composed by Giorgio Moroder and sung by Kenny Loggins.